AndrMoura/posthog-llm-caprover/README.md

 ## Deploying PostHog-LLM

 To deploy PostHog-LLM, we'll use a CapRover template file (`posthogllm-deploy.yml`).
-The template file will be used to deploy several services required by PostHog.
+The template file will be used to deploy several services required by PostHog-LLM.

 Follow the steps below: